mdboom/pytoshop/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `psdwriter` for local development.
+Here's how to set up `pytoshop` for local development.

-1. Fork the `psdwriter` repo on GitHub.
+1. Fork the `pytoshop` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/psdwriter.git
+    $ git clone git@github.com:your_name_here/pytoshop.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv psdwriter
+    $ mkvirtualenv pytoshop
-    $ cd psdwriter/
+    $ cd pytoshop/
     $ pip install -r requirements_dev.txt
     $ pip install -r requirements.txt
     $ python setup.py develop